 Owning Stocks for the Long Term

 Another strategy to defray much of the risk of stock investments is to own stocks for a very, very long time.
-While stock markets are incredibly chaotic over any one week, month or even year — as demonstrated by a roughly 18% drop in the S&P 500 since the beginning of the year — they actually become remarkably predictable when you look at them in terms of decades.
+While stock markets are incredibly chaotic over any one week, month or even year — as demonstrated by a roughly 20% drop in the S&P 500 between January and December 2022 — they actually become remarkably predictable when you look at them in terms of decades.

 Good To Know